seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 843 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 844 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 837+6=843
+//// 838+6=844

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 43 (2024, Tuesday, December 10th at 07:47 pm PST)
+//// File version: 44 (2024, Wednesday, December 11th at 08:13 pm PST)
-//// Line count (including blank lines and compiler line): 902
+//// Line count (including blank lines and compiler line): 903

 //// ----------------------------------------------------- \\\\